entando/entando-docs/vuepress/docs/next/docs/concepts/README.md

-3.  **Entando Component Manager**: the service providing the Entando Component Repository functionality, e.g. listing the available bundles, install/uninstall a bundle, etc. Check the [dedicated section](#ecm-section) for more details.
+3.  **Entando Component Manager**: the service providing the Entando Component Repository functionality, e.g. listing the available bundles, install/uninstall a bundle, etc. Check the dedicated Entando Component Management section below for more details.

 The interaction between these three components (and the rest of the Entando cluster) use the authorization/authentication features provided